Mars: Habitability and habitation

-Scientists have proposed that carbonate globules found in meteorite ALH84001, which is thought to have originated from Mars, could be fossilized microbes extant on Mars when the meteorite was blasted from the Martian surface by a meteor strike some 15 million years ago.
-This proposal has been met with skepticism, and an exclusively inorganic origin for the shapes has been proposed.
 Small quantities of methane and formaldehyde detected by Mars orbiters are both claimed to be possible evidence for life, as these chemical compounds would quickly break down in the Martian atmosphere.
 Alternatively, these compounds may instead be replenished by volcanic or other geological means, such as serpentinite.
 Impact glass, formed by the impact of meteors, which on Earth can preserve signs of life, has also been found on the surface of the impact craters on Mars.
 Likewise, the glass in impact craters on Mars could have preserved signs of life, if life existed at the site.